 ASQA delegates must continue to adhere to all the normal requirements of an RTO, including remaining compliant with the VET Quality Framework throughout the period of the Delegation Agreement.

 ASQA works with delegates to ensure they have the information and support that they need to manage their own scope of registration.

-Accepting a delegation is a decision for each RTO to make after considering the associated business and compliance implications.
-An ASQA delegation may not be suitable for all RTOs and therefore the list of ASQA delegates should not be considered a comprehensive indicator of the best RTOs in the VET sector.
-Additionally the granting of a delegation by ASQA does not indicate or imply that the listed RTOs are of a higher standard or of a lower risk than other RTOs.
+Applying for a delegation is a decision for each RTO to make after considering the associated business and compliance implications.
+An ASQA delegation may not be suitable for all RTOs and, therefore, the list of ASQA delegates should not be considered a comprehensive indicator of all compliant RTOs in the VET sector.